Miss-Terra/Team34/game/readme.txt

 canvas.js
 - runs the base canvas and it's settings...

-display.js
-- contains functions to display the score, level, and time on various screens.
+databaseConnect.js
+- call PHP files.
+Database manipulation functions.

+drawItems.js
+- draw items, like: short, hat, shoes, suitcase... in game play screen.

 drawLine.js
 - defines how the people are visually arranged on the screen.

+drawTextPlayerStats.js
+- contains functions to display the score, level, and time on various screens.

 gameState.js
 - defines the state of the game, and what screen/window/menu you're on.

-graphicsBase.js
-- defines the structure to how/what images are loaded onscreen during a state setup.

 globals.js
 - Defines some global variables here.
 Scoring might take place here.

+graphicsBase.js
+- defines the structure to how/what images are loaded onscreen during a state setup.

+imageVariables.js
+- ?

 levels.js
 - holds rules and global variables defining how gameplay changes as the level increases.